yochaigal/cairn/second-edition/wardens-guide/growth.md

 ### Forging a Relationship With a Being of Great Power

 _Aster and his comrades came upon a shrine deep hidden in a forest cave.
-After some research and experimentation (spearheaded by Aster), they were able to free the nearly-mad river god trapped within. , the deity offered its unknowable essence to anyone willing to receive it.
+After some research and experimentation (spearheaded by Aster), they were able to free the nearly-mad river god trapped within.
+As thanks, the deity offered its unknowable essence to anyone willing to receive it.
 Aster stepped forward and was bound to the god, forgoing his old life and adopting a new religion.
 A few days later, gills sprouted from Aster's neck after an impromptu dive in a raging river._

 Through his attempts to interact with the statue and determine its true purpose, Aster revealed a distinct pattern of behavior, and although the results were uncertain, he still took a serious risk by prostrating himself to an entity he did not know or understand.